chipcard/StartHere/README.md

 9. After the build is complete change to the directory X/flash and execute fakeroot ./flash.sh to create the image to run on your receiver.
-When the scription completes, the file(s) required will be in the directory X/flash/out.
-Following the instructions shown in green to move the image to receiver and run it.
+When the script completes, the file(s) required will be in the directory X/flash/out.
+Follow the instructions shown in green to move the image to receiver and run it.

 To update your build environment, execute ./start.sh pull in